rpdistiso/launchiine/README.md

 ## Launchiine (WIP)

-A simple Wii U Menu replacement, still in early development and not ready for a day to day usage
+A simple Wii U Menu replacement, in an alpha development stage and not ready for day to day usage

 ## Usage (Replace Wii U Menu via Mocha Payload):
 ([ENVIRONMENT] is a placeholder for the actual environment name)